Secondary Thrombocytosis

 Infection

-Acute bacterial, viral, or chronic infectious conditions (e.g., tuberculosis) may cause secondary thrombocytosis due to an increase in the production of IL6, an inflammatory component that increases the synthesis of thrombopoietin.[9]
-Approximately 75% of pediatric patients with reactive thrombocytosis (RT) have an infectious etiology.[10]
-Clinical features associated with RT include fever, tachycardia, weight loss, hypoalbuminemia, leucocytosis, and anemia.
-Secondary thrombocytosis less commonly occurs with COVID-19 and is a poor prognostic sign.
-Thrombocytopenia typically occurs secondary to a direct effect on megakaryocytes in the bone marrow by its antibody/immune complex mechanisms.[11]
-During a COVID-19 infection, a hyperinflammatory cytokine storm releases large amounts of inflammatory compounds (eg, IL1B, IL12, IFN-gamma, and IL6).
-IL6 causes prominent thrombopoiesis through its stimulatory effect on TPO, subsequently increasing megakaryocyte proliferation.
+Acute bacterial, viral, or chronic infectious conditions (eg, tuberculosis) can cause secondary thrombocytosis due to increased production of IL6—an inflammatory component that enhances thrombopoietin synthesis.
+Approximately 75% of pediatric patients with reactive thrombocytosis have an infectious etiology.[9]
+Clinical features associated with reactive thrombocytosis include fever, tachycardia, weight loss, hypoalbuminemia, leucocytosis, and anemia.
+Secondary thrombocytosis is less common in COVID-19 and is considered a poor prognostic sign; instead, thrombocytopenia typically occurs secondary due to a direct effect of antibodies or immune complexes on megakaryocytes in the bone marrow.[10]
+During a COVID-19 infection, a hyperinflammatory cytokine storm releases large amounts of inflammatory compounds (eg, IL1B, IL12, interferon (IFN)-gamma, and IL6).
+IL6 causes prominent thrombopoiesis through its stimulatory effect on thrombopoietin, subsequently increasing megakaryocyte proliferation.

 Functional and Surgical Asplenia